RAF Wittering: First World War

 Wittering's use as a military airfield dates back to 5 May 1916 when it began as RFC Stamford.
 The aerodrome was initially created for A Flight of No. 38 (Home Defence) Squadron.
 In common with other Home Defence squadrons at the time it was used for training during the day and for air defence at night.
 From the flight's operational declaration in December 1916 until it deployed to France in November 1917, its BE2cs, RE7s, and FE2bs were involved in anti-Zeppelin patrols.

 The station's training role expanded when it became the Royal Flying Corps's No.1 Training Depot Station in 1917.
 The neighbouring airfield, RFC Easton on the Hill, also dates back to 1916 and it became No. 5 Training Depot Station in 1917.
 Following the formation of the Royal Air Force, Easton on the Hill became RAF Collyweston on 1 April 1918.
-Stamford was retitled at RAF Wittering on 10 April 1918.
+Stamford was retitled RAF Wittering on 10 April 1918.

 Interwar period

-Flying Training
+Flying training

 RAF Wittering officially reopened in 1924 following an Air Defence Review in 1923.
 A significant amount of development took place to re-open the station including four new accommodation blocks for airmen, a corporals and airmen's institute, a Senior Non-Commissioned Officers' Mess, the Officers' Mess, and a new guardroom.
 The station retained two aircraft hangars from 1917 and an aircraft repair shed.
 The Central Flying School was at Wittering from 1926 until 1935 being replaced by No. 11 Flying Training School until 1938.

-Preparation for War – Fighter Command
+Preparation for war – Fighter Command

 In April 1938, the station became a Fighter Command station within No 12 Group.
 This conversion required another expansion with more land being purchased to the south and east of the station which closed the Stamford to Oundle road.
 Further airmen's accommodation, airmen's mess, technical accommodation and station headquarters were constructed as was a sector control room to control fighter squadrons and anti-aircraft gun batteries within 12 Group's 'K' Sector.
 The airfield was enhanced with the construction of three new Type C (1934 variant) hangars.